Tyson suspends Iowa plant managers amid virus betting claim

 Hart allegedly organized the pool last spring as the virus spread through the Waterloo plant, ultimately infecting more than 1,000 of its 2,800 workers, killing at least six and sending many others to the hospital.
 The outbreak eventually tore through the broader Waterloo community.

+Plaintiffs’ attorney Mel Orchard said he was “happily surprised” by Tyson’s moves and that he hopes Holder will conduct a broad investigation into the company’s virus safety efforts.

+“It’s not going to change what happened.
+These people are gone, but can we prevent future deaths?”
+Orchard said.
+“I hope so.
+Because there is a reckoning coming.”

-The lawyers represent the estates of Sedika Buljic, 58; Reberiano Garcia, 60; Jose Ayala Jr., 44; and Isidro Fernandez, age unknown.
-Buljic, Garcia and Fernandez died in April, and Ayala died May 25after a six-week hospitalization.
+Orchard represents the estates of Sedika Buljic, 58; Reberiano Garcia, 60; Jose Ayala Jr., 44; and Isidro Fernandez, age unknown.
+Buljic, Garcia and Fernandez died in April, and Ayala died May 25 after a six-week hospitalization.

-The allegation, first reportedWednesday by the Iowa Capital Dispatch news site, generated anger toward Tyson.
+Orchard said the legal team uncovered the betting allegations during interviews with former Tyson officials.

 The United Food and Commercial Workers International Union, which represents workers at the plant, condemned what it called “stunning safety failures.”